-Many boutique buildings do have a doorman, but if you're considering one that doesn't have this amenity, make sure you find out how package deliveries are handled.
+If you're considering a building that doesn't have a doorman, make sure you find out how package deliveries are handled.

-Some boards may chose to pare back on staffing or if the building staff is small, Sykes says they may double up on jobs.
+Some boards may choose to pare back on staffing, or if the building staff is small, Sykes says they may double up on jobs.
 "You won’t find the bells and whistles that come with the large maintenance staff of larger buildings," she says.

-For many, this is a big plus, particularly after the intensity of the last year.
-Barron says there's "less traffic in your lobby, elevators, and hallways and it easier to know who your neighbors are.
+For many, being part of a small community is a big plus.
+Barron says there's "less traffic in your lobby, elevators, and hallways, and it is easier to know who your neighbors are.
 It doesn't feel like a hotel and less of a revolving door."

-Sykes lives in a boutique building with 29 apartments on East 78th Street and says the residents "look out for each other in times of stress."
-All the apartments have fireplaces and in winter the building buys firewood, which the residents collect in the evenings from the courtyard.
-She's hoping this year the building will revive its traditional holiday party in the lobby.
+Sykes lives in a boutique building with 29 apartments on East 78th Street, which she says is slightly larger than the traditional boutique building, although it is still small.
+She says because of the number of tenants and the size of the building, neighbors look out for each other in times of stress, and the service from the building staff is wonderful.
+All the apartments also have fireplaces, and in the winter, the building buys firewood, which the residents can collect in the evenings from the courtyard.
+"It is one of the features that all tenants enjoy in the building," she says.

-One consequence of a smaller building is that you typically have more decision-making power.
+Another consequence of living in a smaller building is that you typically have more decision-making power.

-"If you’re not on the board of an 80 unit building, you don’t have much say in the decisions," Hechter says, but if it is in an eight or 10-unit building and the board wants to make changes you‘ll be able to voice your opinion and be heard perhaps more than if you lived in a building with hundreds of apartments.
+"If you’re not on the board of a 100-unit building, you don’t have much say in the decisions," Hechter says, but if it is in an eight- or 10-unit building and the board wants to make changes, you‘ll be able to voice your opinion and be heard perhaps more than if you lived in a building with hundreds of apartments.

-In addition, small buildings need to have the same equipment, insurance, and building staff as larger buildings.
-One consequence of the higher maintenance fees is that it can brings down the resale price of units.
+In addition, small buildings need to have the same equipment and insurance as larger buildings; they also face the need to pump money into the same routine upkeep.
+Herein lies the rub: Higher maintenance fees can bring down the resale price of units.

-Sometimes it's more difficult or not cost-effective to bring in an outside management company for some of the smaller boutique buildings and they may be self-managed.
-This can save on costs but it could be a source of friction between residents if there's no impartial buffer of a managing agent.
+One other consideration is that smaller buildings often can't justify paying for an outside management company.
+This can save on costs, though it could be a source of friction among residents if there's no impartial buffer of a third-party managing agent.

 Price point and other considerations

 A lack of amenities is not necessarily reflected in the price point of apartments in boutique buildings.
-"There are some very expensive apartments in boutique buildings where there are under 15 units where buyers have written checks for $10 million and above," Barron says.
+"There are some very expensive apartments in boutique buildings with fewer than 15 units where buyers have written checks for $10 million and above," Barron says.

-Sykes says small buildings are for people who like to live in a quirky place with charm and can afford to pay the higher maintenance fees.
-"They’ll need to be okay with not receiving the same kind of white glove service that you’ll find in first-class, luxury buildings," she says.
-She points out that with fewer residents you can get a more personalized service.
+Sykes says small buildings are for people who like to live in a quirky place with charm and can afford to pay higher maintenance fees.
+"They’ll need to be okay with not receiving the same kind of white-glove service that you’ll find in first-class, luxury buildings," she says.
+She points out that with fewer residents, however, you can get more personalized service.